NeonEvergreen/goodreads-ML-pipeline/docs/planning-doc.md

 https://github.com/scrapy-plugins/scrapy-playwright

 ### Schema for extraction (confirmed)
-1) All data schema and extraction specifications to be stored within element-xpath-queue.yaml file.
-2) Data variable name and type will also be qualified here.
+~~1) All data schema and extraction specifications to be stored within element-xpath-queue.yaml file.~~ ~~2) Data variable name and type will also be qualified here.~~

-3) Robust tests need to be added to confirm this schema is maintained. (data type, data size, validation logic pass, various case handlings, random tests, Summary logging)
+NOTE : Create scrapy.Item and scrapy.Field() to FORMAT, STRUCTURE and GENERIC CLEAN data

 ### Schema for formatting (in planning stage) (ETL)
-1) Another schema required for Formatting data to correct format.
-Need to plan on this. (planning)
-2) Possible module with respective lambda functions tied to variable names (planning)
-3) functions for parsing, cleaning. (planning)
+~~1) Another schema required for Formatting data to correct format.
+Need to plan on this. (planning)~~ ~~2) Possible module with respective lambda functions tied to variable names (planning)~~ ~~3) functions for parsing, cleaning. (planning)~~

+### TESTS For above
+1) Robust tests need to be added to confirm this schema is maintained. (data type, data size, validation logic pass, various case handlings, random tests, Summary logging)

 ### Fast api service wrapping
 1) Wrap Extraction process as a fastapi service